yBruxoooo/yBruxoooo/README.md

 - 👋 Hi, I’m @yBruxoooo
-- 👀 I’m interested in ...Em fazer um Boot
+- 👀 I’m interested in Em fazer um Boot
-- 🌱 I’m currently learning ...A criar Boots
+- 🌱 I’m currently learning A criar Boots
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me lcsbunik2015@gmail.com

 <!---
 yBruxoooo/yBruxoooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.